 In my experience, the opposite is true.
 If a manager builds relationships of trust with employees—and the employee knows the manager has his or her best interest at heart—then when difficult circumstances arise, such problems are more easily handled.
 The manager can address the issue or situation openly and in a way that allows for the best outcome for both the people and the organization.

-I hope you will join this week’s Power Webinar, in which we assume participants see the connection between coaching employees and achieving business objectives; have gotten past personal feelings of uncertainty or inadequacy; have empathy for employees, or want to have it; are willing to get to know employees as more than just human resources in order to help them become more of what they are capable of becoming; and, want to become effective coaches.
-We will take a practical approach to coaching direct reports – an approach you can put into immediate action.
+Leaders need to see the connection between coaching employees and achieving business objectives; get past personal feelings of uncertainty or inadequacy; have empathy for employees, or want to have it; are willing to get to know employees as more than just human resources in order to help them become more of what they are capable of becoming; and, want to become effective coaches.